indudhar/java-organizer-app/README.md

 Actions - create, archive or delete a task.
 Show live weather forecast.

 You can download the project freely and play with it to your heart's content.
-If playing with this application helps you pick up a few knowledge bites, then our intention is completely fulfilled.
-Likewise, if you have tips to improve this application, please do let us know.
+You are most welcome to contact me if you have questions.

 This project is freely distributed under Creative Commons Attribution 3.0 Unported.